Food Allergies

 In 2010, Guidelines for the Diagnosis and Management of Food Allergy in the United States were published.
 These provide evidenced-based, expert panel recommendations for the diagnosis and management of food allergies.[90]
 The guidelines do not cover issues for schools, which are of interest to pediatricians, but a 2010 Clinical Report reviews this topic area.[94]

 Injectable epinephrine is the drug of choice for the initial management of a food-induced anaphylactic reaction.
 Ensure that the patient has self-injectable epinephrine readily available at all times.
-Advanced medical therapy of food allergen–induced anaphylaxis may include antihistamines, bronchodilators, histamine 2 (H2) blockers, corticosteroids, and administration of intravenous fluids, glucagon, and oxygen.
+Advanced medical therapy for food allergen–induced anaphylaxis may include antihistamines, bronchodilators, histamine 2 (H2) blockers, corticosteroids, and administration of intravenous fluids, glucagon, and oxygen.
 In severe anaphylaxis, ventilatory and circulatory support may be needed.

 Diet

-Educate the patient and family about how to properly read food labels and identify common words used for indicating the presence of the food allergen of concern.
+Educate the patient and family about how to properly read food labels and identify common words used to indicate the presence of the food allergen of concern.
 US labeling laws now require major allergens (ie, egg, milk, wheat, soy, peanut, tree nuts, fish, crustacean shellfish) to be identified as ingredients on manufactured food products using plain English terms.
 Note that not all potential allergens are included and that some may be subsumed under terms such as spices or natural flavor.
 Advisory labels (eg, may contain) are not regulated, are voluntary, and may reflect variable risks.

-Meal preparation must consider avoidance of cross contact (eg, through shared utensils or fryers) of allergens with otherwise safe foods.
+Meal preparation must consider avoidance of cross-contact (eg, through shared utensils or fryers) of allergens with otherwise safe foods.

 Anticipate potential candidates for food allergen cross-reactivity, such as the following:[22]